danielharrell/open-eyes-lect-2017-18/Open.md

 allows us to use the word "world" for what we see intelligibly.

-Intelligibly, and also perhaps paradoxically on any other account.
+(Revise from here.)
+Intelligibly, and also paradoxically on any account that leaves our outside our awareness rather than within it.
 For we give the name "world" not just to one thing we see outside us, or one thing after another, but to everything at once, along with anything unseen that might lie outside us.
 The whole world, in this way, seems